Bartholomeus Spranger: Work

 Spranger's paintings for Rudolf mostly depict mythological nudes in various complex poses, with some connection to the Emperor's esoteric Late-Renaissance philosophical ideas.
 His paintings are the most characteristic of the final phase of Northern Mannerism.
 By far the best collection is in Vienna.
 His drawings have great energy, in a very free technique.

 Spranger also worked as a sculptor.
 He may have acquired his knowledge of sculpture through his collaboration with the Flemish sculptor Hans Mont, who also worked at the Prague court.
 After Mont left the Prague court, Spranger appears to have worked intermittently as a sculptor for the emperor, at least until Adriaen de Vries arrived in Prague in 1601.
 A terracotta relief of the "Body of Christ Supported by an Angel" (Courtauld Gallery) is by his hand.
 The Walters Museum holds a bronze "Achelous and Deianeira" which is attributed to him.
 There is no record of any sculpture by Spranger in Rudolf II's collection.

 Aegidius Sadeler, who lived in his house in Prague for some time, and Hendrik Goltzius made engravings of his paintings, spreading Spranger's fame around Europe.

 Collections

 Much the best collection is in the Kunsthistorisches Museum in Vienna, mostly from the Imperial collection.
 Most museum print rooms have examples of his prints - he featured heavily in the British Museum's 2022 exhibition on art at Rudolf's court, for instance.
-There are three oil paintings by Spranger in the Blanton Art Museum in Austin, Texas (Saint Catherine, Saint Ursula, Saint Margaret), along with Memento mori in the Wawel Castle Museum in Cracow, Poland and Epitaph of Nicolas Müller, Goldsmith of Prague in the National Gallery Prague.
+There are three oil paintings by Spranger in the Blanton Art Museum in Austin, Texas (Saint Catherine, Saint Ursula, Saint Margaret), along with Memento mori in the Wawel Castle Museum in Kraków, Poland and Epitaph of Nicolas Müller, Goldsmith of Prague in the National Gallery Prague.